 Our business and affairs are managed by and under the direction of the Board of Managers, which exercises all of our corporate powers and establishes broad corporate policies.
 The leadership of the Board of Managers is vested in the Chairman.
-In May 2015, the Board of Managers appointed Mr. McManemin, who also serves as our Chief Executive Officer ("CEO"), to be the Chairman of the Board of Managers.
-The Board of Managers does not have a Lead Independent Manager.
-However, the Board of Managers believes that this leadership structure is appropriate for the partnership, because our Chief Executive Officer has extensive day-to-day knowledge of the partnership's operations and effectively facilitates information flow between management and the Board of Managers and the Advisory Committee, which are essential to effective governance.
+In May 2015, the Board of Managers appointed Mr. McManemin, to be the Chairman of the Board of Managers.
+Following the appointment of Mr. Ehrman as Chief Executive Officer of the Partnership effective as of October 1, 2022, Mr. McManemin continues to serve as Chairman of the Board of Managers.
+The Board of Managers believes that the separation of the Chairman and the Chief Executive Officer functions in this structure is appropriate for oversight purposes on behalf of its investors, because it clarifies the individual roles of the Chairman and Chief Executive Officer and enhances accountability.
+In addition, Mr. McManemin has unique experience to continue to lead the Board of Managers, given his extensive history of managing the Partnership's properties and having served as Chief Executive Officer of the Partnership.

 The Board of Managers consists of five managers appointed by the five members of the general partner of our general partner and three additional managers nominated by these members and elected annually by our limited partners.
-The elected managers, as a group, must meet the requirements of our Partnership Agreement and the Securities and Exchange Commission and NASDAQ Global Select Market ("NASDAQ ") rules for members of an audit committee.
+The elected managers, as a group, must meet the requirements of our Amended and Restated Agreement of Limited Partnership, as amended (the "Partnership Agreement") and the Securities and Exchange Commission and NASDAQ Global Select Market ("NASDAQ") rules for members of an audit committee.

 Messrs.
-Allen, McManemin, Raley and Vaughn and Ms. Rochelle are the five managers appointed by the members of the general partner of our general partner and will hold office until the earlier of their death, resignation or removal from office.
+Allen, McManemin and Vaughn and Mses.
+Carver and Rochelle are the five managers appointed by the members of the general partner of our general partner and will hold office until the earlier of their death, resignation or removal from office.
 In the event of any vacancy on the Board of Managers left by an appointed manager, the member who holds the right to appoint the appointed manager will designate the replacement appointed manager, unless the member who otherwise holds the right to appoint the replacement appointed manager has lost his appointment right.

 Messrs.
-Lassiter, Russell and Trout are the three managers who were elected at our 2019 Annual Meeting and are the three managers nominated by the members of the general partner of our general partner to stand for election to the Board of Managers at the 2020 Annual Meeting.
+Lassiter, Russell and Trout are the three managers who were elected at our 2023 Annual Meeting and are the three managers nominated by the members of the general partner of our general partner to stand for election to the Board of Managers at the 2024 Annual Meeting.

-In the opinion of the Board of Managers, and as "independent" currently is defined by the NASDAQ rules, and assuming the three nominated managers are elected by the limited partners at the 2020 Annual Meeting, a majority of the Board of Managers after the 2020 Annual Meeting are and will be independent of management and free of any relationship that would interfere with their exercise of independent judgment.
+In the opinion of the Board of Managers, as "independent" currently is defined by the NASDAQ rules, and assuming the three nominated managers are elected by the limited partners at the 2024 Annual Meeting, a majority of the Board of Managers are and will be independent of management and free of any relationship that would interfere with their exercise of independent judgment.
 The Board of Managers has affirmatively determined that Messrs.
-Lassiter, Russell, Trout and Vaughn and Ms. Rochelle are independent.
+Allen, Lassiter, Russell, Trout and Vaughn and Mses.
+Carver and Rochelle are independent.
 In addition to the NASDAQ "independence" rules, the Board of Managers has also affirmatively determined that Messrs.
 Lassiter, Russell and Trout also satisfy the definition of "independent" prescribed by the Securities and Exchange Commission for members of an audit committee.

-The Board of Managers held 8 meetings and acted by unanimous written consent 6 times in fiscal 2019.
+The Board of Managers held 10 meetings and acted by unanimous written consent 6 times in fiscal 2023.
 Each Manager attended at least 75% of the total number of meetings of the Board of Managers and of the committees of the Board of Managers on which such Manager served.

-The Board of Managers strongly recommends each manager attend the 2020 Annual Meeting of our limited partners.
-Six of the eight managers currently serving attended the 2019 Annual Meeting.
+The Board of Managers strongly recommends each manager attend the 2024 Annual Meeting of our limited partners.
+Six of the eight managers currently serving attended the 2023 Annual Meeting.